reddickda/threeFiberPortfolio/README.md

 This project uses React with [react-three-fiber](https://github.com/pmndrs/react-three-fiber) and other libraries related to [three.js](https://threejs.org/) in tandem with raw html and css

 ### `Routing technique for more scenes`
+I use components as my 3D "scenes" and use react routing to be able to navigate betweeen all of the 3D work.
+I think its neat.

 If there is a desire, I will release a template version of this project so that others can just clone this repo and create their own cool 3D portfolio sites.